WROV-FM

 WROV-FM (96.3 MHz) is a commercial FM radio station licensed to Martinsville, Virginia.
 WROV-FM is owned and operated by iHeartMedia and airs a classic rock radio format.
 WROV-FM's signal covers the Roanoke-Lynchburg media market, including the New River Valley and the Southside of Virginia.

 WROV-FM has studios and offices on Brandon Avenue in Roanoke and its transmitter is in Boones Mill, Virginia.

-WROV-FMHD2
+HD Radio

-WROV-FMHD2 carries an African-American-oriented news/talk format under the branding "Roanoke's BIN 96.7".
+WROV-FM HD2 carries an African-American-oriented all-news format under the branding "Roanoke's BIN 96.7", reflecting its carriage on FM translator W244AV (96.7 FM) in Blacksburg.

+The subchannel previously carried an alternative rock format as "96.7/96.9 Alt Project"; at the time, it was also heard on W245BG (96.9 FM) in Roanoke.
+On February 8, 2018, WROV-FM HD2 rebranded as "Alt 96".

-On November 18, 2020, WROV-FMHD2 and W244AV changed their format from alternative rock to programming from the Black Information Network, branded as "Roanoke's BIN 96.7".
+On November 18, 2020, WROV-FM HD2 and W244AV changed their format from alternative rock to programming from the Black Information Network, branded as "Roanoke's BIN 96.7".
 The alternative rock format continues on WSTV-HD2 and W245BG.